-1. Addition of oil while pressure cooking dal, helps in easy cooking and adds flavour.
+1. First, the addition of oil while pressure cooking dal helps in easy cooking and adds flavour.

 2. Shallots can be replaced with 1 big onion also.
 But shallots lends good taste to the sambar.

-4. For different taste drumstick, brinjal can be added along with mango.
+4. Furthermore, for different taste drumstick, brinjal can be added along with mango.

 5. Adjust tamarind according to the tanginess of the mango, also don’t add more tamarind than mentioned.